Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 \subsection{Automata}

 In this section we recall the notion of a weighted automaton.
-There are many variants of automata.
+We use many variants of automata.
 The main result (Theorem~\ref{thm:main-Z}) of this paper is phrased using weighted automata, but we also use other kinds automata, such as deterministic automata with an output function or even classical automata.
-The inputs of automata are words, that is, sequences of symbols from an alphabet, but each numeration system~$U$ associates with each integer~$n$ a word, its canonical representation~$(n)_U$, that can be fed as input to an automaton.
+The inputs of automata are words, that is, sequences of symbols from an alphabet, and each numeration system~$U$ associates with each integer~$n$ a word, its canonical representation~$(n)_U$, that can be fed as input to an automaton.
 This allows automata to deal with integers instead of words.

 We assume the reader to be familiar with the basic notions concerning automata; otherwise we refer the reader to~\cite{Sakarovitch09} for a complete introduction.
 An \emph{automaton} $ℬ$ is a tuple $⟨ S,B, Δ, I, F⟩$ where $S$ is the state set, $B$ is the input alphabet, $Δ$ is the transition relation and $I$ and $F$ are the sets of initial and final states.
 A transition $(p,b,q) ∈ Δ$ is a labelled directed edge between states and is written $p \trans{b} q$.
 A word $w = b_1 ⋯ b_n$ is \emph{accepted} if there is a sequence $q_0 \trans{b_1} q_1 ⋯ q_{n-1} \trans{b_n} q_n$ of consecutive transitions such that $q_0 ∈ I$ and $q_n ∈ F$.
 The automaton is \emph{deterministic} if $I=\{s_0\}$ is a singleton, and if $p \trans{b} q$ and $p \trans{b} q'$ in~$Δ$ implies $q = q'$.
 In that case, the relation~$Δ$ is a function $Δ: S × B → S$; it can be extended to a function from~$S × B^*$ to~$S$ by setting $Δ(q,ε) = q$ and $Δ(s, b_1 ⋯ b_n) ≔ Δ(Δ(s, b_1 ⋯ b_{n-1}), b_n)$.
 If the set~$F$ of final states is replaced by an \emph{output function} $τ: S → A$, where $A$ is the \emph{output alphabet}, then the automaton defines the function from $B^*$ to~$A$ which maps the word~$w$ to $τ(Δ(s_0,w))$.
 Given a numeration system~$U$, a sequence $(a_n)_{n ⩾ 0}$ is called \emph{$U$-automatic} if there is a deterministic automaton $⟨ S,B, Δ,\{s_0\}, τ⟩$ such that $a_n = τ(Δ(s_0,(n)_U))$ for each $n ⩾ 0$.
 For the numeration systems that we study in this article, this definition is equivalent to requiring the existence of an automaton such that $a_n = τ(Δ(s_0,w))$ whenever $n=[w]_U$, for each $n ⩾ 0$.
 If $(n)_U$ is read starting with the most significant digit, we say that $(a_n)_{n ⩾ 0}$ is obtained in \emph{direct reading}, otherwise we say that it is obtained in \emph{reverse reading}.
 If $(a_n)_{n ⩾ 0}$ is $U$-automatic, then we will also say that $f(x) ≔ ∑_{n ⩾ 0}a_n x^n$ is \emph{$U$-automatic}.